k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 - **/private** Only accessible from server code.
 Can be loaded via [Assets api](http://docs.meteor.com/#assets).
 - **/lib** common code like collections and utilities.
 Loaded first.

-When meteor concates javascript there are some rules for controlling the order.
+When Meteor.js concatenates javascript there are some rules for controlling the order.
 From first to last:
 *html templates > files beginning with main > files inside lib > deeper Path > alphabetical*

 Read [more about load order](http://docs.meteor.com/#/full/fileloadorder) on meteor.com.